vespCV/VespaVelutina-Impact/README.md

 - Protected colony survival: **77.8%**
 - Unprotected colony survival: **55.6%**
 - Honeybee weight reduction (unprotected): **6.7%** lighter workers

+**Roura-Pascual et al. 2025** (Spain, 2023, 36-hive experimental apiary, electric harps vs muzzles vs no protection)
+- Hornet abundance at hives: **significantly lower** at colonies protected with electric harps than at muzzled or unprotected colonies
+- Resource accumulation: Honey, pollen, and brood stores **declined in all colonies**, but the decline was **slower** in colonies protected with electric harps
+- Colony survival under very high hornet pressure:
+  - Unprotected colonies: **0%** remained active at end of sampling
+  - Muzzle-protected colonies: **0%** remained active at end of sampling
+  - Electric-harp colonies: **25%** remained active at end of sampling
+- Interpretation: Electric harps can **partially buffer** colony productivity and survival under extreme predation pressure, but outcomes are strongly influenced by the **pre-existing health** of colonies and do not prevent collapse in all cases

 **Requier et al. 2019** (France, 2012-2016, BEEHAVE model simulations, 993 simulations)
 - Colony collapse rate: **55.3%** (549/993 reached endpoint)